RodeoYeeHa/behave2unitgen/README.md

 I first heard about BDD when I started reading the book "Specification by Example".
 I was confused at first when they used the term "executable specification".
 How can one execute a specification?

-In most projects i have seen, there are 3 different typs of tests used:
+In most projects i have seen, there are 3 different types of tests:
 - Unit Tests
 - Integration Tests
 - Acceptance Tests